Bin-Huang/prray/README.md

 _Compatible with [Array.prototype.find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find)_

-The find() method returns the value of the first element in the provided prray that satisfies the provided testing function.
+The find() method returns the value of the first element in the prray that satisfies the provided testing function.

 #### Prray.prototype.findIndexAsync(func)

-_Think of it as async version of method `findIndex`_
+_Think of it as an async version of method `findIndex`_

 The findIndexAsync() method returns a promise resolved with the index of the first element in the prray that satisfies the provided async testing function.
 Otherwise, it returns promise resolved with -1, indicating that no element passed the test.

-The provided function can be an async function that returns a promise resolved with Boolean value.

 ```javascript
 const workers = prray([